lek890/notes/SocialLogins/TroubleShooting.md

 So I had to integrate a self signed certificate for that.
 Which was tricky because I had to edit the way my server started.

+I tried several options like to start the server with ssl true option, but since I use a lerna monorepo now that was not possible for me.

 Two steps:
 1. Create, sign and add certificates to chrome